Chris Eubank: Eubank vs Collins

 In March 1995, however, Eubank lost his title to Irishman Steve Collins, by unanimous decision.

+The film One Night in Millstreet is about the 1995 fight with Collins.

 Eubank won an eliminator for his old title against Jose Ignacio Barruetabena, as well as a win over Bruno Ruben Godoy.
 A rematch with Collins took place in Cork, Ireland, and Eubank lost again by a surprisingly narrow split decision.
 He announced his retirement from the ring in October 1995.
 He made a quick comeback in 1996, however, defeating Luis Dionisio Barrera and Camilo Alarcon.

 Calzaghe vs Eubank

-After Steve Collins withdrew from his WBO super-middleweight title defence against Joe Calzaghe and unexpectedly retired in October 1997, Calzaghe was matched against Eubank for the vacant title with eleven days notice.
+After Steve Collins withdrew from his WBO super-middleweight title defence against Joe Calzaghe and unexpectedly retired in October 1997, Calzaghe was matched against Eubank for the vacant title with 11 days' notice.
 Eubank had been scheduled to box at light-heavyweight on the undercard.
 Eubank was knocked down twice and lost on points to Calzaghe, but saw his popularity rise as a result of managing to finish the fight against his more fancied opponent.

 Cruiserweight

 Eubank then added 20 lbs in weight and challenged Britain's Carl Thompson for the WBO cruiserweight title.
 Eubank floored Thompson in the fourth round but, as in the first Steve Collins fight, failed to press home his advantage.
 The fight went the distance, with Thompson's strength and durability eventually telling in the later rounds.
 Thompson won by unanimous decision, but the closeness of the fight was reflected in the scoring, with two of the three judges giving the fight to Thompson by a single point.

 A rematch was quickly arranged for three months later and they again fought for the WBO cruiserweight championship in what turned out to be Eubank's last fight.
 Eubank had the better of the fight early in the rematch, but the short rest between the bouts came back to haunt him as his left eye that was damaged in the first fight rapidly began to swell.
 The fight was stopped at the end of the ninth round, when Eubank's left eye closed completely from swelling.
 At the time he was ahead on the scorecards.
-It was the only stoppage loss of Eubank's career spanning 3 weight divisions, 30 pounds and 13 years as professional.
+It was the only stoppage loss of Eubank's career spanning three weight divisions, 30 pounds and 13 years as professional.

-Eubank finished his career with a record of 45 wins (23 KOs), 5 losses, and 2 draws.
+Eubank finished his career with a record of 45 wins (23 KOs), five losses, and two draws.